yourfirstpr/yourfirstpr.github.io/README.md

 ## Configuring and running locally

-If you want to run **Your First PR** locally, please note that this project uses [Jekyll](https://jekyllrb.com/).
+If you are interested in running **Your First PR** locally, keep in mind that this project uses [Jekyll](https://jekyllrb.com/).
 [Jekyll](https://jekyllrb.com/) is a blog-aware static site generator written in Ruby, distributed under an Open Source license.

 The first step is to clone this repo and go into the folder: